RBE2002/robot/README.md

 #About
 This is the code for our WPI RBE2002 D-term 2015 final project.

+All the code that actually ran on the final robot can be found in `final/`.

+The remaining directories are for testing/calibrating individual mechanisms and contain symbolic links to files in `final/`.

 #Installation
 This code should work be default with the standard Arduino IDE and the WPI RBE Arduino Libraries.
 The libraries can be downloaded from: